Miinuuu/FILM/README.md

 # Repruducing FILM in Tensorflow

 ## Introduction
-This is a tensorflow implementation of the 'Extracting Motion and Appearance via Inter-Frame Attention for Efficient Video Frame Interpolation'
+This is a tensorflow implementation of the 'FILM: Frame Interpolation for Large Motion'

 ## Running the code